experimentzone-team/ExperimentZoneSite/collections/_videos/2023-06-07-buying-online-business.md

 ##### **Jared Krause  22:51**

 I'm curious about the R&D that you did with the SaaS business and speaking to their team.
 I'm wondering how that would look when doing R&D and A/B testing for product pages or listing pages.
 Do you often do that?
 For example, would you speak to the team and say, “What's important to note about this product?”
 “What have you found?”
-Is this going to be a general thing between SaaS and e-commerce businesses that you have worked with?
+Is this going to be a general thing between SaaS and ecommerce businesses that you have worked with?
 What are some of the general things that you've found that the winning page of an A/B test has?
 That's usually one of those things, obviously, free shipping.
 But, what are some of those other things?

 <br/>